Germany: Apartment blast near Düsseldorf 'targeted attack' – DW – 05/12/2023

 Snipers were also sent to rooftops as a safety measure.

-Police also found a body of an older woman in the apartment which appeared to have been there for a while.
+Police also found a body of an older woman in the apartment who police said had likely died several weeks ago.
 Investigators are still looking into whether the body was that of the suspect's mother.

 Public broadcasters ZDF and WDR reported on Friday that a second body was also found.
 This second person reportedly died during the police operation as they were in need of hourly care which they did not receive during that time.